 The twin-scroll turbocharger itself features variable waste gate valve control.
 This minimises pumping losses by reducing back pressure during low engine loads when the turbo isn’t required.

-D-4ST uses a high pressure fuel system for injection directly into the cylinders and a low pressure system for port injection.
-Injection is split between the direct and port injectors according to engine load, optimising fuel combustion in all driving situations to improve both low-speed torque and fuel economy.
+D-4ST uses a high-pressure fuel system for injection directly into the cylinders and a low-pressure system for port injection.
+The injection is split between the direct and port injectors according to engine load, optimising fuel combustion in all driving situations to improve both low-speed torque and fuel economy.

 It works in combination with turbocharging technology to create a high level of compatibility between the high tumble ratio (achieved by optimising the shape of the cylinder head intake ports and the piston tops) and the turbo boost control.

 The turbo engine features innovative dual intelligent variable valve-timing technology – Dual VVT-iW.
 This allows torque to be optimised throughout the rev range and lets the engine run at start-up on the Otto cycle, before switching to the more fuel-efficient Atkinson cycle.
 The system applies VVT-i to the exhaust valves and VVT-iW to the intake valves and also allows for wide-open throttle performance.

 The late closing of the intake valve on the Atkinson cycle reduces pumping losses and boosts fuel economy.
 VVT-iW incorporates a mid-position lock which enables the Atkinson cycle to be maintained without sacrificing starting performance in cold weather.